uofdcomputerscience/github-startup-MLKhan22/README.md

 All that you're required to do for this assignment is to edit this README with a bit of information:

-* Your name
+* Your name: Minh Ly
-* Your favorite programming language
+* Your favorite programming language: Java
-* Your favorite text editor
+* Your favorite text editor: Xcode

 Also, upload a picture of you to the repo (to help me learn your name).